Custom Logic Implementation

 • If the LU_NAME field is populated with an LU name, redeploy the LU name to Fabric.
 Else (if the LU_NAME field is empty), redeploy the TDM LU to Fabric.

-The following parameters can be set by the user who creates the task:
+The following parameters can be set by the task creator:

-• sql - mandatory parameter defining the Select query to run on the TDM DB and to get the task's entity list.
+• sql — mandatory parameter that defines the SELECT query to run on the TDM DB and retrieve the task's entity list.

-• sqlParams - optional parameter to set parameters for the Select query.
-You can set multiple parameters separated by a comma.
+• sqlParams — optional parameter for setting values in the SELECT query.
+You can set multiple parameters, separated by a comma.

 Examples of an input SELECT query:

-1. Populating both parameters - the sql and the sqlParams:
+1. Populate both parameters — sql and sqlParams:

 • sql: